 Once you reach the top you’re greeted with an almost unobstructed 360-degree viewing platform to chill out on.
 There are a couple of cool things to note.

 The first is these termite mounds.
 Keep in mind that I’m pretty high up here.
 For comparison, look at them compared to the height of the trees.
 I’d say they’re probably not as big as these gigantic magnetic termite mounds, but they’re certainly sizeable and form one part of the panorama.

-Once you reach the top of the track and you’re looking out over the plains, you’ll notice a body of water in the distance.
+When you’re looking out over the Nadab Floodplains, you’ll notice a body of water in the distance.
 This area is known to the indigenous people as the ‘Rainbow Serpent Gallery’, and features in dreaming stories.